Let's go touring…

 From here, on your way back to the hotel, you can continue your ride over the Piller Pass and stop at the Kaunergrat Nature Park as well.
 The café balcony offers fantastic views of the high alpine landscape and the river Inn below.

-For an alternative to the Austrian Tyrol self-guided motorcycle-tour, please use this link: Lake Achensee self guided motorcycle holiday
+For an alternative to the self guided motorcycle tour to Austria, please use this link: Lake Achensee self guided motorcycle holiday

-If you require a motorcycle rental for the Austrian Tyrol self-guided motorcycle-tour / self guided motorcycle holiday, please get in touch with our partner, RoadTrip.
+If you require a motorcycle rental for the self guided motorcycle tour to Austria, please get in touch with our partner, RoadTrip.

 Tour highlights: